Roboy/anthropomorphic-dexterous-robotic-hand/Programming/Prototype1/README.md

 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.
 We also have a great tutorial on Arduino library installation at: http://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use (http://adafru.it/aYM)

-# Connect a Servo

-A single servo should be plugged into the PWM #0 port, the first port.
-You should see the servo sweep back and forth over approximately 180 degrees.

 # Upload the Code